macj314/parks-api/README.md

 ## Description

-_This is a simple api that holds user created data on state and national parks._
+_This is a simple api that holds user created data under the theme of state and national parks.
+There are two tables generated from the migrations.
+One that holds user, and another to hold parks.
+There is rudimentary static token authentication implemented in the delete and edit functions._

 ## Setup/Installation Requirements